Kei18/lacam2/README.md

 Do you want the power?
 LaCAM* could be the answer.

-- The code repository of the paper ["Improving LaCAM for Scalable Eventually Optimal Multi-Agent Pathfinding"](https://kei18.github.io/lacam2/) (IJCAI-23).
-- This repo is extended from [the LaCAM repo presented at AAAI-23](https://kei18.github.io/lacam/).
+This is a code repository of the paper ["Improving LaCAM for Scalable Eventually Optimal Multi-Agent Pathfinding"](https://kei18.github.io/lacam2/) (IJCAI-23), extended from from [the LaCAM repo](https://kei18.github.io/lacam/) presented at AAAI-23.

 ## Building